drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_15.md

 # OR 3: Lesson Plan Lecture 15
-## Evolutionary game theory 1
+## Bayesian Games

 ### Aims of lecture

 At the end of this lecture students will be able to:

+- Define a Bayesian game;
-- Familiar with concepts of Evolutionary game theory.
+- Be familiar with concept of Bernoulli payoff function;
-- Define and find evolutionary stable strategies
+- Obtain Nash equilibria in Bayesian games;

 ### Timeline

 #### Before the lecture

-- Invite students to watch video on Evolutionary game theory
+- NA

 #### During the lecture

-- 0:5 mins
+- 0:20 mins

-    - VK: Recap
+    - VK: Introduction (what is game theory and 2/3rds of average game.)
     - Students: Listen

-- 5:15 mins

-    - VK: Demonstrate concepts of evolutionary game theory using cards (get as many cards as C and Ds, distribute in class, see what happens).
-    - Students: Participate

-- 15:35 mins
+- 20:30 mins

-    - VK: Lecture on EGT.
+    - VK: Lecture on Normal Form representations
     - Students: Listen

+- 30:35 mins

+    - VK: Solution to 2/3rds of average game
+    - Students: Listen (recieve chocolat)

+- 35:40 mins

+    - VK: Whole class activity (what about lack of information?)
+    - Students to try and figure out how to deal with lack of information.

-- 35:45 mins
+- 40:45 mins

-    - VK: Example of proving ESS
+    - VK: Lecture on lack of information.
     - Students: Listen

 - 45:50 mins